AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_list"
 >title="Deliveries"
 >abstract="Browse through your list of deliveries.
-You can view their state, last modification date as well as key KPIs.
+You can view their status, contact and modification dates, key KPIs.
 You can filter the list by state, contact date or channel.
-Click an email delivery to open its dashboard.
-Other items are read-only.
-Delivery templates are also available."
+Click the 'Create delivery' button to add a new delivery.
+Select a delivery to view its content, audience, and details."

 * **Campaigns** - This is the list of your campaigns.
 By default, you can view their start/end/last modification dates, as well as their status.
 You can filter the list by status or start/end dates.
 Campaign templates are also available.
 These lists are read-only.